 - Webhook callback URLs must use HTTPS

-- Perform signature verification + idempotent deduplication + business state validation for every received Webhook (e.g., ensure an order is “paid” before processing a refund)
+- For every received Webhook, perform signature verification + idempotent deduplication + business state validation (e.g., only process refunds if the order status is “paid”)

 - Regularly rotate your API Keys and Secret Keys in the merchant dashboard